How to Dehydrate Rhubarb

 3. Once the jam has thickened to your desired consistency, remove it from the heat.
 For a smoother jam, you can blend briefly with an immersion blender.

 4. Ladle the hot jam into sterilized jars, leaving 1/4 inch headspace.
-Wipe rims clean and attach lids and rings.
+Wipe rims clean and attach the lids and rings.

 5. Process the sealed jars in a water bath canner for 10 minutes.
 Adjust canning time if you live at a high altitude.